Dangers of Illicit Drugs, Their Effects and Treatment Options

 Negative Emotions: When an addiction is full-blown, a person will experience dark and depressing thoughts.
 These will be conveyed as negative emotions like lashing out at people, being overly critical of others and reacting poorly in all manner of situations.

-Mood Swings: A drug user might at one time be smiling with you and at the next cursing you out.
+Mood Swings: A drug user might at one time be smiling and at the next cursing one out.
 Because they have fallen into the clutches of addiction, such a person is rarely in control of their moods.
 Their moods are ever dictated by the state they are in, whether high or experiencing a debilitating comedown.

 What are the Side Effects of Illegal Drugs Abuse?